-In 2013 Elephant Stone released their second full-length LP, Elephant Stone.
-The album received critical acclaim from NPR, Brooklyn Vegan, Consequence of Sound, and other important media outlets.
-It also contained Dhir’s finest batch of songs yet, especially the singles “Heavy Moon” and “Love the Sinner, Hate the Sin,” as well as the raga-drenched meditation, “A Silent Moment.”
+In 2013 Elephant Stone released their third LP, Elephant Stone.
+The album received critical acclaim from NPR, Brooklyn Vegan, Consequence of Sound, and other prominent media outlets.
+It also contained Dhir’s finest batch of songs yet:including singles “Heavy Moon” and “Love the Sinner, Hate the Sin,” as well as the raga-drenched meditation, “A Silent Moment.”
+The band spent the next year touring throughout Europe and North America as a headliner and as support for The Zombies, The Black Angels (among others) and multiple festivals (Levitation Austin and France, Best Kept Secret, and so on).

 "If one were to qualify the work of Elephant Stone, the first adjective would undoubtedly be "experimental".
 The Montreal band is already on its fourth album, with the release of Ship of Fools.
 Yet the audacity and talent of these three Canadian boys continues to amaze us." ★★★★